The first thing you need to know about Yamaha Electric golf cart troubleshooting is that it can be a real pain.

 4. Battery Issues

-Issues with the battery are very common in Yamaha electric golf carts as these vehicles are entirely dependent on the type of battery used.
+Issues with the battery are prevalent in Yamaha electric golf carts as these vehicles depend entirely on the type of battery used.

 How to Fix: